 Missing Multiple Teeth

 Placing dental implants requires surgery.
 Hearing that, you may be dreading the news that you’ll have to see an unfamiliar oral surgeon at a separate dental office that you can’t get to easily.
 But at Avenue Dental, the entire implant procedure can be completed right here by our caring, experienced team, making the whole process more efficient.
 This also keeps the costs of the process as low as possible!
 We’ll be by your side the entire time while your smile is being rebuilt.

 Understanding the Cost of Dental Implants

 A dental implant will cost more up front than other types of tooth replacements, but if you look at them over the long term, they can actually be the smartest option financially.
-Not only can they improve oral health (thus potentially preventing additional procedures down the line), but they’ll also last for decades if they receive the right care, whereas other replacements will need to be redone every 7 to 10 years (meaning you’ll have to pay for an all-new restoration).
+Not only can they improve oral health (thus potentially preventing additional procedures down the line), but they’ll also last for decades if they receive the right care.
+In contrast, other replacements will need to be redone every 7 to 10 years (meaning you’ll have to pay for an all-new restoration).